 The Auditor conducted formal interviews with staff.
-Staff were asked if they were aware of the criminal background records check process.
-Each staff was aware the facility conducts a criminal background records check at least every five years.
+Staff were asked if they are aware of the criminal background records check process.
+Each staff is aware the facility conducts a criminal background records check at least every five years.
 Staff were asked when they are asked specific questions related to sexual abuse and sexual harassment.
-Each staff informed the Auditor they answer those questions before being hired and prior to promotion.
+Each staff informed the Auditor they answer those questions before being hired, prior to promotion and yearly.
 Staff were asked if they were aware the agency has a continuing requirement to disclose acts of sexual abuse and sexual harassment.
-Each was aware of the agency requirement.
+Each is aware of the agency requirement.

-The Auditor conducted formal interviews with the contractor.
-The contractor was asked if he is aware the agency conducts a criminal record background check.
-The contractor was aware the facility conducts such checks prior to services and every five years.
-The Auditor asked the contractor if he was ever questioned about prior or current acts of sexual abuse or sexual harassment.
-The contractor stated he was asked those questions on the Employment Statements form.
-The contractor stated he was required to sign the form prior to performing services.
-The contractor was aware there is a continuing affirmative duty to disclose acts of sexual harassment and sexual abuse.
+The Auditor conducted a formal interview with contract personnel.
+Each contractor was asked if they are aware the agency conducts a criminal record background check.
+Each contractor is aware the facility conducts such checks prior to services and every five years.
+The Auditor asked each contractor if they were ever questioned about prior or current acts of sexual abuse or sexual harassment.
+Each stated they were not asked those questions by the facility prior to performing services in the facility.
+Contractors are aware of the continuing affirmative duty to disclose acts of sexual harassment and sexual abuse.